For March 3, 2008 meeting:

 - Review and approve deletions of major and minor programs

 All academic programs being considered for removal by the University administration, either permanently or temporarily, should be brought to the New York Faculty Council for review by the Curriculum Committee.
 In cases where proposals for eliminating programs are precipitated by “exceptional circumstances”, a written document describing those circumstances should be presented to the Council.

-Further, it has come to the attention of the Faculty Council Curriculum Committees that in the last couple of years a number of majors have been suspended, such as the adolescent education major and all other undergraduate education majors on the NY campus in the School of Education and the Physics major on the PLV campus in the Dyson School.
+Further, it has come to the attention of the Faculty Council Curriculum Committees that in the last couple of years a number of majors have been suspended, such as the adolescent education major and all other undergraduate education majors on the New York City campus in the School of Education and the Physics major on the Pleasantville campus in the Dyson School.
 These changes must be reviewed and written explanations for their suspension be presented to the Faculty Council Curriculum Committees and the Faculty Councils.